kev065/Moringa-CS-Notes/phase-4-flask/graph-theory.md

     Now that we've added all the basic functionality for nodes other than removing nodes, which we'll get to later, we're ready to start adding functionality for edges.

+  * ### Adding Edges
+    At this point, we have methods to add nodes to a graph and to see whether a node exists in our graph.
+The next step is to add functionality to add relationships between nodes.

+    In other words, we need to be able to add edges, which means we need a `Graph.prototype.createEdge()` method.

+    As always, we'll start with a test:

+    *`__tests__/graph.test.js`*
+    ```
+    ...
+    test('add an edge between two nodes', () => {
+        graph.addNode("Jasmine");
+        graph.addNode("Ada");
+        graph.createEdge("Jasmine", "Ada");
+        expect(graph.adjacencyList.get("Jasmine").has("Ada")).toEqual(true);
+        expect(graph.adjacencyList.get("Ada").has("Jasmine")).toEqual(true);
+    });
+    ...
+    ```

+    First, we need to add two nodes to our test.
+Then we need to create an edge between these two nodes with a `Graph.prototype.createEdge()` method.
+Note that this test has two expectations.
+Remember that this is an undirected graph - a friendship goes two ways, not one.
+That means we need to add each node to the other's adjacency node list.
+If this were a directed graph, we'd just update one adjacency list - and the order of arguments in our `Graph.prototype.createEdge()` method would matter.

+    Note also that we have to do some chaining in our expectations to reach the values we want.
+We start by using `Map.prototype.get()` to get the value associated with a node, which happens to be a set.
+Then we use `Set.prototype.has()` to determine whether the set actually has the node we are looking for.

+    If the worst-case scenario in terms of Big O is O(N) for both of these operations, that means with chaining we have O(2N) - so still O(N).
+However, the worst-case will be rare and the average-case will be sub-linear complexity.

+    Here's the method to get this test to pass:

+    *`src/graph.js`*
+    ```
+    ...
+    createEdge(node1, node2) {
+        let set1 = this.adjacencyList.get(node1);
+        let set2 = this.adjacencyList.get(node2);
+        set1.add(node2);
+        set2.add(node1);
+    }
+    ...
+    ```

+    To create an edge, we need information about the nodes we want to create an edge between.
+That means our method takes two arguments.
+We need to grab the set associated with each node.
+Then we need to add each node to the other node's list of adjacent nodes.
+Remember that because these are sets, we don't need to worry about duplicates - JavaScript will take care of that for us.

+    We can also make our method more concise with additional chaining:

+    *`src/graph.js`*
+    ```
+    createEdge(node1, node2) {
+    this.adjacencyList.get(node1).add(node2);
+    this.adjacencyList.get(node2).add(node1);
+    }
+    ```